-We are located at the UT Marine Science Institute's Fisheries and Mariculture Laboratory (FAML).
-The versatile research facilities at FAML include 30,000 square feet of wet and dry labs, running seawater, and a range of experimental and spawning tanks with temperature and photoperiod control and biofiltration.
-We also work closely with members of the UT Jackson School of Geosciences, which houses an array of analytical instruments including laser ablation ICP-MS (multiple and single collectors), TIMS, and isotope ratio mass spectrometers.
+We are located at Texas A&M University - Corpus Christi in the Department of Life Sciences.
+We collaborate with the Texas Parks and WIldlife CCA Marine Development Center in Corpus Christi, TX for experimental work with larval and juvenile fishes.
+We also work closely with members of the University of Texas Jackson School of Geosciences, which houses an array of analytical instruments including laser ablation ICP-MS (multiple and single collectors), TIMS, and isotope ratio mass spectrometers.

 Visit the left-hand links for more information about our specific projects, lab members and opportunities to work in our lab.